Welcome, guest !

 Between 2000 and 2005 ethanol production doubled, and biodiesel production quadrupled, so biofuels are clearly on the rise.
 The British Government's Renewable Transport Fuel Obligation currently requires 2.5% of fuels sold at the pump to be biofuels.

-Link to this news: Where are biofuels used?
+Related Offers - Where are biofuels used?